Naticord/naticord/README.md

 Contributing guide can be found in the root directory of this repo as `CONTRIBUTORS.md`.

 # Installation
 Download naticord-setup.exe if you are on Windows Vista+ If you are on Vista, you will need to setup a proxy for communicating with the Discord API (this will soon not be needed).
+If you are on Linux, your best bet is using Wine.

 ### Updating
 To update, you can just get the latest version and install it.